Hydrogen: the potential of North Sea Port

 Transition to sustainable hydrogen

 North Sea Port is actively engaged in building a fully sustainable hydrogen network.
-The reason is simple: in the coming years, the demand for hydrogen, and particularly green hydrogen, from businesses will only increase.
+The reason is simple: in the coming years, the demand for hydrogen, and particularly green hydrogen, from companies will only increase.

 The hydrogen currently produced and consumed in North Sea Port is so-called grey hydrogen.
 This hydrogen is produced from natural gas, a process that emits CO2.
 North Sea Port is aiming for climate neutrality by 2050.
 In order to achieve that, the production of hydrogen will need to become sustainable.